mobizt/ESP-Google-Sheet-Client/README.md

 Spreadsheet created or owned by you, needed to share the access with Service Account's client email then library can read, and edit except for delete the user's spreadsheet due to permission denied.

+Note: There is the way of hacking to post the data to Google Forms’s linked spreadsheet but it is inefficient and may not work when the form data model changed.

 ## Dependencies